Dave86dev/storesaurusDB/README.md

 ## Development

 The project, while still in the nascent stages of its backend development, is poised for significant enhancements.
-Notably, the roadmap includes the integration of advanced file management and a revamped user authentication experience, with features like password recovery on the horizon.
+Notably, the roadmap includes the integration of advanced file management and a revamped user authentication experience, with features like password recovery being worked on as I am writing this.

 Concurrently, the planning phase for the frontend development is underway, with expectations set on crafting a user interface using React with TypeScript.

 ## API Endpoints

-Version 0.4 04/03/2024
+Version 0.4 08/03/2024

 *(Upcoming swagger documentation for a complete documentation of the API endpoints).*